1. Discovery

 Revenue Sleuth is not trying to maximize raw output.
 The catalog is intended to become a stronger commercial reference library over time, with better coverage, sharper positioning, cleaner evidence standards, and more reusable buying logic across categories.

-That is the rationale behind the generation and publishing system as a whole: do the expensive orchestration work once, package it well, and make the result durable enough to buy and use repeatedly.
+That is the whole bet: do the expensive thinking once, package it beautifully, and make it valuable enough to buy more than once.